thestriver/AWS_SSA/AWS_SSA.md

 **Amazon QuickSight - Business Intelligence Service** Amazon QuickSight is a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud.

+**AWS Billing and Cost Management:**

+**AWS Cost Explorer** helps you visualize, understand, and manage your AWS costs and usage over a daily or monthly granularity.

+**AWS Budgets** is the simplest way to monitor your AWS spend and be alerted when you exceed or are forecasted to exceed your desired spending limit.

+Compute:
+**AWS Fargate** is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers
 **Amazon Elastic Kubernetes Service (EKS)** is a managed service and certified Kubernetes conformant to run Kubernetes on AWS and on-premises

-**AWS Fargate** is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers
+Management and Governance:
 **AWS Config**
 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.